Create a culture that means business™

-Two-thirds of employees in North America are considering leaving their jobs in 2020.
-For employees under 30, that number is even higher.
-One of the fastest routes to a better retention rate is by improving employee engagement.
-Highly engaged employees are not only more likely to remain with an organization - they also perform better, help companies achieve greater profitability, and have more positive interactions with customers.
-Employers that intend to inspire a highly productive workforce and retain top talent should focus their energy on increasing employee engagement.
+A large number of employees are open to new opportunities or are actively looking for a new job.
+One of the fastest ways to improve retention is to improve employee engagement.
+Highly engaged employees are not only more likely to remain with an organization, they perform better, help the organization achieve greater profitability, and have more positive interactions with customers.

-Fortunately, there are many ideas and activities your organization can implement to boost employee engagement.
-Start with really listening to your workforce, recognizing achievements frequently, building a culture that supports engagement, and engaging new employees from the beginning.
-By adopting practices that support these goals, you’ll realize the many benefits of an engaged workforce.
+There are many employee engagement ideas and activities your organization can implement to boost motivation Start by listening to your workforce, recognizing achievements frequently, building a culture that supports engagement, and engaging new employees from the beginning.

 One of the best ways to improve employee engagement is by giving your employees ample opportunities to share what they think and feel, and then acting in response to that valuable feedback.
 Here are some ideas and activities for gathering and responding to input from all the members of your team.